Search

 Article 22

-Supporting an electoral system that can simultaneously ensure fair party, ethnic, geographical, and gender representation and provide an opportunity for independent candidates to compete.
+We support an electoral system that can simultaneously ensure fair party, ethnic, geographical, and gender representation and provide an opportunity for independent candidates to compete.

 Article 23